xGabrielR/Info-Retrieval/README.md

 <h2>1.
 Solution Strategy and Assumptions Resume</h2>
 <hr>

-<p>The first ideia is make a scrapy process to collect data from source and store on a simple database to retrieve from a webapp.</p>
-<p>After planning, the initial idea was redone based on the result of the first development cycle.
-It was then replanned together again, but one of those involved left the project, so we continue studying and developing the parts and pieces after the results of the first cycle.</p>
-<p>The first problem is the quality of the sites for Scrapy, low html and hard to clean a massive text.</p>
+<p>The first ideia is make a scrapy process to collect data from source and store on a simple database to retrieve from a webapp.
+After planning, the initial idea was redone based on the result of the first development cycle.
+It was then replanned together again, but one of those involved left the project, so we continue studying and developing the parts and pieces after the results of the first cycle.
+The first problem is the quality of the sites for Scrapy, low html and hard to clean a massive text.</p>
 <p>After some study, the team selected Elasticsearch because the Sql database do not work weel based on big amount of text for some laws.</p>

 <h3>1.1.
 First and Second CRISP Cycle</h3>